BU-EC500-SP15/mbta-busses/MBTA_Bus_Project_Proposal.md

 Figure 2 presents the structure of the MBTA Bus Performance data within the Ingestion layer.
 From the two sources of GTFS and a combination of Transit Master & Smart Bus, we will unload that data and perform analysis, insights, and visualization.
 GTFS provides publicly available transit data.
 Massachusetts Green High Performance Computing Center ([MGHPCC](http://www.mghpcc.org/)) contains a selection of Transit Master & Smart Bus, which provide MBTA exact measurements and information.

 The Analysis layer will carefully look at data related to movement and on-time statuses of the MBTA buses.
 Hadoop MapReduce will process and sort the large collection of data into helpful analysis on but not limited to the [15 key bus routes](http://www.mbta.com/about_the_mbta/t_projects/?id=19047).
-The Visualization will use d3.js to produce a mapping of the MBTA key bus routes including visual performance and traffic inspection.
+The Visualization layer will use d3.js to produce a mapping of the MBTA key bus routes including visual performance and traffic inspection.

 #### Design Implications and Discussion

 Key design decisions and motivation behind them.
 - Hadoop: To process big data-sets from GTFS and MBTA, an engine like Hadoop provides the power to analyze large amounts of semi-structured data.
 Hadoop shines when it comes to large, distributed data processing tasks.
-The main motivation is that within the Analysis layer, we want to extract the data from the Ingestion layer, transform, and load it into a useful format for insight and visualization.
+The main motivation for using Hadoop is that within the Analysis layer, we want to extract the data from the Ingestion layer, transform, and load it into a useful format for insight and visualization.
 Hadoop handles ETL (extract, transform, load) processes well by splitting integration tasks among servers in a cluster.
 - d3.js: Within the visualization layer, d3.js provides a scalability and power to style and manipulate data into very useful graphics.
 The customizability of the JavaScript library provides the means to build any data visualization framework with the data processed and analyzed by Hadoop.
 The diversity of d3.js is accompanied by fast performance with little overhead while also supporting interaction and animation.
 An additional motivation is that d3.js also supports comma-separated values (CSV), the format of GTFS data.

 ### Acceptance criteria: